rpt26-fec-sojourner/jrudio-description-service/README.md

   - `MONGO_HOST`
   - `MONGO_PORT`

-To start
+- To start

   > npm start

-or if you want to change the app port:
+ - or if you want to change the app port:

     > APP_PORT=7879 npm run start

 ## Requirements

-- Node 6.13.0
+- Node 6.13.0 or higher
 - MongoDB